Set Up Instructions

 If the wood being cut is in excess of 2” it is recommended to make several shallow passes.
 Increase the cut height on the blade in small steps.

 The featherboard is an optional piece of equipment and if purchased then some guidance into its use.

 There are two main types: one fits into the mitre track and the other is magnetic.
 The featherboard is set on the side of the saw blade opposite the the fence.
-It has to be close to the blade so that it applies sufficient pressure on the piece being cut to keep the wood in good contact with the fence.
+Because it has to be close to the blade so that it applies sufficient pressure.
+On the piece being cut to keep the wood in good contact with the fence.

 How to use a featherboard: with power off the table saw, set the wood to be cut against the fence bring the feather board against the wood, with the feather finger are pointing the same direction as the wood will travel when being cut.
 There should be enough pressure which will be indicated by the feathers being bent slightly.

 With everything set, remove the piece to be cut start the saw and start the cut the pressure from the feather board will stop any undue wandering.

 The action of cutting across the grain of wood is a mitre cut.
 This is achieved on a table saw uses the mitre tracks and employs a mitre gauge.
 Because when cutting mitres the fence is not required.
 Therefore on safety it should be moved away from the saw blade.
 Because it eliminates the possibility of a kick back.

 Mitre gauges do vary in style but all must have similar settings.
 There is a form of locking the angle of the gauge.
 The angle can be set from 0 degrees to 45 degrees each side of the zero.
 The mitre gauge slides in the track that is parallel to the saw blade.
 It should slide freely down the track.
 If purchasing a new gauge it is essential that it will be the correct size for the track.